vishnudas-bluefox/dotfiles/README.md

 ### Terminal [Bash/Kitty ]
 _______________________
 <img src="https://img.icons8.com/office/40/7950F2/console.png"/>

-Both terminals Kitty, and Bash are customly configured for the color theme and wallpaper .
-Bash/fish is supported by both terminals
+* Both Kitty and Bash terminals have been customized to reflect a unified color scheme and wallpaper.
+* Both terminals support Bash and Fish shells.

-* The followig terminal commands are only applicable for the bash terminal users
+* The following terminal commands are specific to Bash users.

-Coustom terminal commands for bash user for simplifying the frequent used terminal commands:
+Custom Bash terminal commands have been configured to simplify frequently-used commands:
 Commands | undak | kala | chambikko | foxenv | foxreq | title |
 --- | --- | --- | --- |--- |--- |--- |
 Orginal commands | mkdir+cd or create file | delete directory or files | For update and upgrade | Create python virtualenv | install dependencies | Set coustom title for terminal |